hotwingsfromtroy/AIR_Asgn1_SearchEngine/README.md

 Serialization better than json.
 User readability isn't a concern here.
 We can go with nested dictionaries with pickling.
 Maybe another method of serialization if it turns out to be better.
 Check avro and protobuff for this.

+Of course, all of this is useless if it turns out that a plain dictionary(without implementing btree) works out better.
+Don't know if there are optimizations to take care of cases with large number keys.